syedumerahmedcode/strategy-pattern/README.md

 ## Explanation Strategy Pattern

+**Background**

+There are two use cases in programming which are not so easy to solve when applied to a number of classes/large code base.
+They are:

+* multiple if/else for a logic: TODO: Describe this part!

+* Inheritance cases in which not all methods must be implemented in child classes: TODO: Describe this part!

 **Reasons for using strategy method pattern:**
 - Problem with inheritance: TODO: Describe it with a general scenario.
 Use the example of Ducks but in a general way.
 - strategy pattern uses composition.